 I’ve said this earlier and I’m saying it again, the chutney obsession for us Indians is for real!
 We really can’t get enough of the innumerable varieties of this particular condiment that Indian cuisine has to offer.
 One such amazing Chutney creation is this Kerala style Red Coconut Chutney.
 Yes, red because of the dried red chilies in it, yet not something that is too spicy to handle!
 The flavor of this chutney is as beautiful as it looks.
-Thus, instantly becomes a great pair with Dosa, Idli, Medu Vada and Uttapam.
+Thus, instantly becomes a great pair with Dosa, Idli, Medu Vada, Uttapam and Appe.

 About Red Coconut Chutney

 Get your chutney ingredients together and give them a blitz in the blender to a smooth chutney.
 Follow up with a basic South Indian tempering, pour it over the prepared chutney and give it a good mix.
 See, how simple, easy and quick this Red Coconut Chutney is!

 In addition to the coconut, another typical ingredient that I add in this Kerala special Red Coconut Chutney recipe are pearl onion or sambar onions.
 These tiny onion variety are milder and sweeter.
 Thus, bring in just the perfect balance in the chutney too.
 But don’t fret, if you can’t source them.
 You can use shallots or onions too, if you don’t have these.